ericdnbn/cnn-image-classifier-melanoma/README.md

  - Using L2 regularization
  - Trying different kernel sizes

 Using convolutional neural networks, the validation accuracy of the models increased along with precision and recall in predicting the benign class.
-However, the validation accuracy reached a ceiling around 68% and the model's precision and recall in predicting the malignant class was volatile.
+However, the validation accuracy reached a ceiling around 68% and the model's precision and recall in predicting the benign class was volatile.

 In an effort to improve model performance, and particularly precision and recall when predicting the benign class, I began exploring transfer learning.
-I used the pre-trained VGG16 model with the 'imagenet' weights as a base, and the same architecture from my best convolutional neural network to construct the fully connected dense layers.
+I used the pre-trained VGG16 model with the 'imagenet' weights as a base, and the same architecture from the best convolutional neural network to construct the fully connected dense layers.
 The following are other adjustments I made as I continued iterating:
  - Increasing the number of dense layers
  - Increasing the number of nodes in the first hidden layer with each additional layer

-Collectively, I iterated through more than ten models, going from a fully connected dense neural network, to convolutional neural networks with custom architecture, and finally, to convolutional neural networks with the pre-trained VGG16 model as a base, with custom architecture for the fully connected dense layers.
+Collectively, I iterated through more than ten models, going from a fully connected dense neural network, to convolutional neural networks with custom architecture, and finally, to convolutional neural networks with the pre-trained VGG16 model as a base, and custom architecture for the fully connected dense layers.
 My final model has the following architecture:

 <p align="center">
   <img src='images/final_model_summary.png' width=560 height=600 />